biopragmatics/bioregistry/docs/health.md

 ### Summary

-Of the {{ run.summary.total_measured }} prefixes in the Bioregistry that have both example local unique identifiers and at least one URI format string,
+Of the {{ run.summary.total_measured }} prefixes in the Bioregistry that have both an example local unique identifiers and at least one URI format string,
 {{ run.summary.total_failed }} ({{ run.summary.failure_percent }}%) were able to
 resolve with a HTTP 200.
-This provides an upper bound, because some websites do not give proper error messages for pages that are missing and instead redirect to e.g. the homepage.

-TODO: note on why it's still valuable to have these URI formats even if they're not working
+This comes with a few caveats:

+1. Some websites do not send appropriate HTTP statuses, and may return HTTP 200 even when redirecting to a default "Page Not Found" page.
+2. Some websites sporadically fail, so it's better to look at the last few checks

+It's still valuable to store URI format strings, even if the websites don't work anymore, because URIs based on these URI format strings may appear in biomedical resources like ontologies or databases.

 TODO: notes on why they stop working